Sunset at Haleakala better than sunrise

 There are two parking lots at the Haleakala Summit.

-First, on your way up you will reach the bigger parking lot at the Haleakala Visitor Center.
+First, on your way up, you will reach the bigger parking lot at the Haleakala Visitor Center.
 This is where the restrooms are.
-There are several hiking trails here to explore like the Sliding Sands trail.
+There are several hiking trails here to explore, like the Sliding Sands trail.

 Haleakala visitor center parking lot